P1nk-L0rD/aiomarzban/README.md

 ## Tasks

-1. Fix tests to avoid timeouts
+1. Fix tests to avoid freezing
 2. Tests for subscription
 3. ~~Timeout for requests~~
 4. ~~Retries for requests~~
 5. More custom useful methods
+6. Create library in PyPi

 ## License